 Radiation treatmentSwallowing caustic substances

-Factors that increase your chance of acute gastritis include: NSAID useAlcohol useHead injurySurgeryRespiratory failureKidney failureLiver failure
+Factors that may increase your chance of acute gastritis include: NSAID useExcess alcohol useHead injurySurgeryRespiratory failureKidney failureLiver failure

 Factors that increase your chance of getting chronic gastritis include: H. pylori

-Symptoms may include: Abdominal burning and painIndigestionAcid reflux, when stomach acid comes up the esophagusBurpingBloatingLoss of appetiteFeeling fullNausea and vomiting
+Gastritis may cause: Abdominal burning and painIndigestionAcid reflux, when stomach acid comes up the esophagusBurpingBloatingLoss of appetiteFeeling fullNausea and vomiting

 If the gastritis is causing bleeding, you may notice: Bloody or black vomitBloody or dark black, tarry stools